oppia/oppia-web-developer-docs/Upgrading-python-interpreter-to-version-3.8-for-existing-oppia-directory.md

 # Upgrading Python interpreter from any version to version 3.8.15

-For effective and effortless switching to the newer version, this guide will provide a brief and detailed instruction on how to achieve just that.
+This guide will walk you through upgrading Python.
 Please follow the instructions below carefully.

 ## Prerequisite